Z0RIK/calc/README.md

 ## Update

-This app can now be found in examples folder of [raygui.h library](https://github.com/raysan5/raygui)
+This app can now be found in examples folder of [raygui.h](https://github.com/raysan5/raygui) library.

 ## Functionality